Laurene Edmondson Elementary

 Climate: Our lobby is like a living room – warm, comfortable and friendly; we have high standards and expectations; we honor that parents want evidence demonstrating what their children are learning

 Volunteer/Parent: We have many opportunities for parents/community members to be involved in our school.
 We are seeking community partnerships for STEM and implement WatchD.O.G.S., an opportunity to increase positive male presence in our school.
 We have a community partnerships with Crossroads Church, American Furniture Warehouse and 59 local businesses have donated to our school.

-Neighborhood Block Party: In August, we kicked off the year with a Neighborhood Block Party.
-Fifty-nine local businesses donated services or goods for our students and families.
-We had 20 informational booths to connect families with resources and school information.
-A band of high school students provided entertainment, students participated in bubble and engineering activities and games.
-We served hot dogs and ice cream and students were able to meet their teachers.
-We look forward to continuing this great event next year!
+Neighborhood Block Party: Every August, we kick off the year with our Neighborhood Block Party.
+Many local businesses donate services and goods for our students and families.
+We have informational booths to connect with families with resources and school information.
+We serve hot dogs and cotton candy and students are able to meet their teachers.
+We look forward to continuing this great event every year!